turingschool/front-end-curriculum/lessons/module-1/js-4.md

 ---
-title: JS IV: Objects, `this`, and Constructor Functions
+title: JS IV - Objects, `this`, and Constructor Functions
 tags: js, introduction, constructor functions, this
 ---
 ### Goals